Smaller is not necessarily better.

 In keeping with the size increase, the firm has promoted venture partners Jeff Himawan and Mark Pacala to managing directors.
 It also has transitioned part-time adjunct partner Gilbert Gonzalez to a full-time venture partner role.

 Bucking The Trend

 Why is Essex Woodlands of so much interest that it ranks front-page coverage?
 Because it stands in stark contrast to the recent spate of fund-raising activity that has been marked by reduced fund sizes and investor rosters.

-Technology Crossover Ventures, for example, recently closed out its fifth fund with $814 million, less than half of the $1.7 billion it raised for its fourth fund in 1999.
-The Palo Alto-based firm also said goodbye to general partners Donna Smolens and Michael Linnert.
+TCV, for example, recently closed out its fifth fund with $814 million, less than half of the $1.7 billion it raised for its fourth fund in 1999.
+In the process, the Palo Alto-based firm also said goodbye to general partners Donna Smolens and Michael Linnert.